 Top 10 ‘American Idol’ Country Singers

-Casey James was already somewhat of a veteran when he came to ‘Idol,’ which showed in his seasoned live performances.
+James was already somewhat of a veteran when he came to Idol, which showed in his seasoned live performances.
 The singer and guitarist quickly became a fan favorite, placing third on the show’s ninth season.
-He then signed with Sony, and in 2012 he released his self-titled debut album.
-He has released three singles, including ‘Crying on a Suitcase,’ and he opened for Sugarland on their The Incredible Machine Tour, and for Taylor Swift on her Red Tour.
+He then signed with Sony, and in 2012, he released his self-titled debut album.

-Kree Harrison is the most recent addition to the list of country stars who’ve graduated ‘American Idol.’
-The Nashville veteran had a publishing deal and a record deal before she was ever on the show, but neither quite panned out.
-She dominated the stage from the first time she performed on the show’s Season 12, placing second.
-She has since released her debut single, performed onstage with Wynonna, and debuted on the Grand Ole Opry (with Keith Urban).
-She is currently at work on her debut album.
+Harrison is Nashville veteran who had a publishing deal and a record deal before she was ever on Idol, but neither quite panned out.
+She dominated the stage from the first time she performed during Season 12, however, and placed second.
+Her most recent song is “This Old Thing,” released in the spring of 2016.

-Kellie Pickler is one of the most beloved performers in ‘Idol’ history.
+Pickler is one of the most beloved performers in Idol history.
 Competing on Season 5, she rode her combination of a winning personality and strong voice to finish in sixth place, then released two albums that scored her a string of melodic country hits.
-Pickler’s third album, ‘100 Proof,’ was critically hailed as a true traditional country record, but produced no hits, and she parted with her record label.
-She has since signed with Black River Entertainment.
-Fresh off a winning season on ‘Dancing With the Stars,’ Pickler recently released a new album, ‘The Woman I Am.’
+She is currently signed to Black River Entertainment.